preendata/preen/docs/documentation/integrations/cloud-blob-storage/amazon-s3.md

 ---
-description: how to configure hypha to connect to Amazon S3.
+description: how to configure preen to connect to Amazon S3.
 ---

 # Amazon S3

 ## Credentials

-Hypha's Amazon S3 integration uses the AWS SDK's credential chain to authenticate requests.
+Preen's Amazon S3 integration uses the AWS SDK's credential chain to authenticate requests.
 This means you don't need to explicitly provide access keys in your application code or environment variables.
 Instead, the SDK will automatically look for credentials in the following order:

 1. Environment variables
 2. Shared credential file (\~/.aws/credentials)